 I like to say that I always welcome those times, but I have had close encounters like this when God’s world and my world became blurred and it all felt like one world, where I was looking into the gate of heaven, and there have been times when I remember thinking: “Wait a minute God.
 I’m not being so good today.
 Why don’t you come back tomorrow?
 That way I can clean up my act a little better, and then I can welcome you like you should be welcomed.
 Maybe you should come back later when my heart s in a better place.
 It is in those times that we are reminded that God loves us just the way we are.
 We are all God’s children.

 Do I understand what the ministry of angel’s means, and when and where angels are ministering to me?
 No, I do not.
 If you want, you can rely on angels.
 You have enough biblical backing.
 If you feel more comfortable saying that the Holy Spirit watches over you and keeps you, then you also have biblical support.
 If you say, God the Father is watching over you, then you have biblical support for that position.
 If you say “Jesus is always with me.
 He will never leave me or forsake me”, you have biblical support.

 The word for angel means messenger.
 A guardian angel is someone or something that watches over you.
 Just as Archangel Michael and all the angels watch over us, we should watch over one another.
 In this way we become God’s messengers, angels caring for the good and welfare of others.

 “Surely the Lord is in this place, and I did not know it.
-How awesome is this place.
-This is none other than the house of God and the gate of heaven.
+How awesome is this place!
+This is none other than the house of God and the stairway to heaven.
 This is Holy Ground and you are God’s holy people”.